-Gray CCA P.E.
+• Gray CCA P.E.
 T-shirt and blue CCA P.E. shorts or long blue pants.
-The shirt size long enough to cover the midriff during physical activity, especially when students raise their arms.
+The shirt size purchased must be long enough to cover physical activity, especially when students raise their arms.

 - Athletic shoes. - Students in K3 4th grade may wear their P.E. uniform instead of the standard uniform on days that they have P.E. class.